tirthyakamaldasgupta/stock-data-displayer-application/README.md

 # Stock data displayer application

-This is a sample web application to pull the data of any stock (Yahoo at this moment) asynchronously from Yahoo and display the same.
+This is a sample web application to pull the data of any stock asynchronously from Yahoo and display the same.

 ## Functionalities